 There is no cost to participate.
 Participants will be responsible for personal transportation to and from training sites, as well as food and living expenses.

-Training will take place in Hamilton, Ontario.
-However, online workshops will be delivered in lieu of COVID-19.
+Applicants will have the option of training in one of two locations: Hamilton, Ontario or London, Ontario.
+Online workshops will be delivered where necessary, in lieu of COVID-19.
 Jobs and paid work placements will be available across the province upon request.

 - Must be eligible to work in Canada

-- Available to participate in full-time hours for the program’s duration.
+- Available to participate in full-time hours (minimum 30 hours per week) for the program’s duration.

 Information for Employers